BudEcosystem/Tansen/README.md

 cd tortoise-tts
 python setup.py install
 ```

-Optionally, pytorch can be installed in the base environment, so that other conda environments can use it too.
-To do this, simply send the `conda install pytorch...` line before activating the tortoise environment.

-> **Note:** When you want to use tortoise-tts, you will always have to ensure the `tortoise` conda environment is activated.

-If you are on windows, you may also need to install pysoundfile: `conda install -c conda-forge pysoundfile`

 ### do_tts.py

 This script allows you to speak a single phrase with one or more voices.